virgili0/Virgilio/Topics/jupyter-notebook.md

 You can also find an [Example Repository](https://github.com/jupyter-guide/ten-rules-jupyter) with a coherent and clean Jupyter Notebooks examples.

+#### JupyterLab

+When you use a Jupyter Notebook you just have the skeleton of an IDE, as it is designed for prototyping and analysis.

+But what if you want a full IDE, fully integrated with Jupyter?

+_[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) is the natural answer!_

+JupyterLab enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.

+You can arrange multiple documents and activities side by side in the work area using tabs and splitters.
+Documents and activities integrate with each other, enabling new workflows for interactive computing.

+Here you have a [**deep tutorial about JupyterLab**](https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b)!

+#### Colaboratory

 Remember that the Jupyter Notebook is nothing more than an application that runs on our machine, and therefore has its own computational capabilities.

 An alternative possibility is to use [**Google Colaboratory**](https://colab.research.google.com/notebooks/welcome.ipynb).